Noelle-Wavinya-Maingi/Car-Dealership-App/README.md

 ## Project Description

 This project implements a management application for assigning tasks and managing departments within an organization.
-It follows the MVC (Model-View-Controller) architecture, allowing administrators to create departments, assign tasks, manage employees, and persist changes across sessions.
+It allows administrators to assign managers who create departments, assign tasks, manage employees, and persist changes across sessions.

 ### Features

-- **System Administrator (Manager Role):**
+- **Manager Role:**
+    - Can change user roles.

+- **Manager Role:**
   - Create and manage departments.
   - Assign tasks to employees.
   - Edit, delete, and mark tasks as complete.